haasad/PyPardiso/README.md

 ## Changelog
+__v0.2.2__

+- CSR-matrix format is forced in `spsolve` and `factorized`.
+This fixes a serious compatibility issue with [brightway2](https://brightwaylca.org), where a technosphere matrix in CSC-format produces wrong results, due to the bad conditioning of the matrix (see details in issue #7).

 __v0.2.1__

 - Switched from zero- to one-based indexing for the call to the pardiso library.
 This brings performance of the factorization phase back to the level of v0.1.0, v0.2.0 is much slower.